L400-RTI/Training-material/workshop.md

 ## Overview of the content

-The content is built from 13 modules + 1 appendix, spanning ingestion of data, manipulation of data when needed using the KQL language and visualize & analyze data using KQL, Real-Time Dashboards and Power BI, CI/CD and architectural approaches, Security and Networking.
+The content is built from 13 modules + 1 appendix, spanning ingestion of data, manipulation of data when needed using the KQL language, visualize and analyze data using KQL, Real-Time Dashboards and Power BI, CI/CD and architectural approaches, Security and Networking.

 1. [Introduction to RTI](#module-1---introduction-to-rti) (Frank)
 2. [Real-Time Hub](#module-2---real-time-hub) (Matt)